Dolomites Hiking Italy: Brenta, Tre Cime di Lavaredo, Adolf Munkel Trail, Cortina d’Ampezzo, Sella

 Brenta Dolomites – To Rifugio Brentei from Madonna di Campiglio

-The Brenta group is the westernmost part of the Dolomites, located in the Trentino portion of the region (it is the closest group to Pineta Hotels; in fact, our hiking guide Livio often organizes day hikes in the area; Monte Peller is a favorite!).
+The Brenta group is the westernmost part of the Dolomites, located in the Trentino portion of the region (it is the closest group to Pineta Nature Resort; in fact, our hiking guide Livio often organizes day hikes in the area; Monte Peller is a favorite!).

 The hike we selected takes you from the lively mountain resort of Madonna di Campiglio to the Rifugio Brentei (rifugio = hut), positioned at the center of the rocky amphitheater of the high Val Brenta, right in front of the imposing north wall of the Crozzon di Brenta, in the Adamello-Brenta Natural Park.